-If we terminate Ms. Frieders' employment due to her "disability" (as defined in the Freider's Agreement) or her death, we are obligated to pay her (or her estate) the amount of accrued and unpaid salary through the date of termination of employment.
-We may terminate Ms. Frieders' employment for "cause" (as defined in the agreement) and, in such event, she will be entitled only to accrued and unpaid salary through the date of termination of employment.
-If we terminate Ms. Frieders' employment without cause, she would be entitled to receive payment of her annual base salary, payable at regular payroll intervals, from the date of termination of employment through the remainder of the term.
+If we terminate Ms. Frieders' employment due to her "disability" (as defined in the Frieder's Agreement) or her death, we are obligated to pay her (or her estate) the amount of accrued and unpaid salary through the date of termination of employment.
+We may terminate Ms. Frieders's employment for "cause" (as defined in the Frieders 2020 Agreement), in which event Ms. Frieders would be entitled to receive only her accrued and unpaid salary through the date of termination.
+The Frieders 2020 Agreement provides that if we terminate Ms. Frieders's employment without cause, Ms. Frieders would be entitled to receive payment of her annual base salary, payable at regular payroll intervals, from the date of termination of employment through the remainder of the term.

-GRANTS OF PLAN-BASED AWARDS IN THE 2019 FISCAL YEAR
+GRANTS OF PLAN-BASED AWARDS IN THE 2020 FISCAL YEAR

-The following table sets forth information concerning awards under our equity and non-equity incentive plans granted to each of the Named Executive Officers in the 2019 Fiscal Year, including performance-based awards and those using time-based vesting.
-Following the table is a discussion of material factors related to the information disclosed in the table.
+The following table sets forth information concerning awards under our equity and non-equity incentive plans granted to each of the Named Executive Officers in the 2020 Fiscal Year.